 The Hansard Scholars Programme is eligible for academic credit, awarded at the determination of the student’s home institution.
 Universities from the USA typically award 15 credits to students upon successful completion of the Autumn and Spring Programmes and 6 credits for the Summer Programme.

 More information about the academic modules.

 All Hansard Scholars undertake an internship which is individually selected by the Hansard Society to match your interests, expertise and career aspirations.

-As a Hansard Scholar your internship may be with a Member of Parliament in the House of Commons or a Peer in the House of Lords, writing speeches, carrying out research and attending parliamentary meetings; you may be in the parliamentary clerks’ office – with unprecedented access to the behind-the-scenes workings of Parliament; or with the BBC, researching articles and analysing the work of the Government; or with a campaign group, helping to devise and run media campaigns on key social and political issues.
+As a Hansard Scholar your internship may be with a Member of Parliament in the House of Commons or a Peer in the House of Lords, writing speeches, carrying out research and attending parliamentary meetings; you may be in the parliamentary clerks’ office – with unprecedented access to the behind-the-scenes workings of Parliament; or with media groups, researching articles and analysing the work of the Government; or with a campaign group, helping to devise and run media campaigns on key social and political issues.
 You may be based in the national headquarters of a political party or in one of the other many organisations and businesses which drive forward the policy agenda in the UK and beyond.